vivekrajbansh08/Spam-SMS-detection/README.md

 *matplotlib

 # Usage
-1. Clone the repository or download the project files.
+1.Clone the repository or download the project files.

 2.Place the sms_spam_dataset.csv file in the project directory.